Signature of a Cosmic String Wake at $z=3$: Analysis

 \section{Analysis}

 The wake presence is not clear if we compare the visualization of a two-dimensional projection for a pure $\Lambda CDM$ simulation with a $\Lambda CDM$ plus wake simulation.
 Figure \ref{2d_proj_z3s10} illustrates this at $z=3$.
-Both figures show the density contrast of logarithm of two-dimensional projections of the dark matter distribution (in simulation units).
-The upper figure contains just $\Lambda CDM$ fluctuations, and the bottom figure contains the same $\Lambda CDM$ fluctuations plus a $G\mu=10^{-7}$ wake.
-A trained eye could perceive that a wake is located at the plane $Z\approx 2Mpc/h$ which under projection appears as a vertical line at the middle of the panel (since we are projecting onto a plane perpendicular to the wake plane).
+Both figures show the logarithm of two-dimensional projections of the dark matter distribution (in simulation units).
+The upper figure contains just $\Lambda CDM$ fluctuations, and the bottom figure contains the same $\Lambda CDM$ fluctuations plus a $G\mu=4\times 10^{-8}$ wake located at the plane $Z\approx 2Mpc/h$ which under projection would appear as a vertical line at the middle of the panel (since we are projecting onto a plane perpendicular to the wake plane).
+Both figures are almost similar, and the wake presence is not clear by eye.
 It was not possible to find a good statistics that extracts the wake signal for such projections.

-This occurs because the Gaussian fluctuations displace the particles on the wake and these particles no longer form a straight plane.
-However, the wake can be better recovered if we project not the entire $x$ direction, but several slices of it.
-It was found that if we slice the $x$ direction in 32 different parts and perform a two-dimensional projection on each slice, the wake can be better visualized.
-Figure \ref{2d_proj_z3s10_sl31} shows the slice number 31 associated with the same simulations of figure \ref{2d_proj_z3s10}.
-The wake presence is more explicit in this case and corresponds to a clear vertical line at the middle of the panel on the bottom figure of \ref{2d_proj_z3s10_sl31}.
+This occurs because the Gaussian fluctuations displace the particles on the wake, and these particles no longer form a straight plane.
+However, the wake can be better recovered if we project not the entire $X$ direction, but several slices of it.
+From an experimental point of view, the location of the pixels in the map ($Y$ and $Z$ direction) corresponds to angular coordinates, and the depth ($X$ coordinate) corresponds to redshift.
+Taking SKA as an example \cite{SKA}, it would allow us to perform 32 slices on the simulation volume long the $X$ direction, and for each slice to produce a figure with $512\times 512$ pixels of resolution.
+It was found that if we slice the $X$ direction in 8 different parts and perform a two-dimensional projection on each slice, the wake can be better visualized.
+Figure \ref{2d_proj_z3s10_sl31} shows the slice number 6 associated with the same simulations of figure \ref{2d_proj_z3s10}.
+The wake presence is more explicit in this case and corresponds to a vertical line at the middle of the panel on the bottom figure of \ref{2d_proj_z3s10_sl31}, in which a zoom on the wake is made to facilitate visualization.

-Unfortunately, this does not mean that wake detection is granted since the wake presence should be obtained quantitatively and without previous knowledge of the simulation without a wake.
+A visual identification of the wake does not mean that a wake detection is granted since the wake presence should be obtained quantitatively and without previous knowledge of the simulation without a wake.
+A pipeline for a quantitative measure of the wake presence will be developed in the next subsection.
+The initial input will consist of a three-dimensional dark matter map of ${(4Mpc/h)}^3$ (in comoving coordinates) at $z=3$.
+We choose to use a resolution of this map to be the same as provided by $SKA$ \cite{SKA}: $512\times 512 \times 32$, with the first two dimensions corresponding to the angular coordinates and the third one corresponding to redshift coordinate.
+The output of the pipeline will be a number $S$ that is designed to contain the information about the wake presence.